chinaares/heat/README.md

 - Second.yaml

-Creates an instance on the private network, it should be already created
+Creates an instance on the private network, this network should be already created